vnovotn3/neural-network-playground-react/README.md

 * drawing input points in canvas or choosing a preset
 * uploading input points from a .txt file
 * step by step or continuous simulation of the training process (up to 9999 epochs)

-App logic is divided into following core JS modules:
-* **canvas.ts** is dealing with rendering input and output of NN in canvas square
-* **network.ts** manges network topology and tensorflow model and renders UI representaion of the network
-* **fileUpload.ts** handles processing of input loaded from a .txt file
-* **data.ts** containes 3 input presets

 The app is running here: https://vnovotn3.github.io/neural-network-playground-react/